Psalm 9 – God Remembers, Man Forgets

 And He shall administer judgment for the peoples in uprightness.

 a.
-O enemy, destructions are finished forever!
-Here David shifted his focus from speaking directly to the LORD to now addressing the enemies whom the LORD had defeated.
+O enemy, destructions are finished forever: David shifted his focus from speaking directly to the Lord to addressing the enemies whom the Lord had defeated.
 David assured them that their evil work of destruction would end in futility.

 i.
 “The metaphor of a judgment-seat is exchanged for a triumphant description of the destructions fallen on the land of the enemy, in all which God alone is recognised as the actor.”
 (Maclaren)